Matura: Bulgaria

-In Croatia
+Croatia

-The nationwide leaving exams (državna matura) were introduced for gymnasium (and other four-year high school programme) students in the school year 2009/2010.
-The examinations are conducted by the National Center for External Evaluation of Education (Nacionalni centar za vanjsko vrednovanje obrazovanja – NCVVO).
-There are two available terms during which candidates can take their exams: the summer term, taking place usually during June, and the fall term, typically occurring during September.
+The nationwide leaving exams (državna matura) were introduced for gymnasium (and other four-year high school program) students in the 2009/2010 school year.
+The examinations are conducted by the National Center for External Evaluation of Education (Nacionalni centar za vanjsko vrednovanje obrazovanja (NCVVO)).
+There are two available terms during which candidates can take their exams: the summer term, taking place during June, and the fall/autumn term, typically occurring in the last weeks of August.
 Many university faculties and other higher-education institutions already have their applications closed by the end of the summer term due to having reached their first-year students enrollment quota for the upcoming academic year.

-The compulsory subjects are available at the basic (B) or higher (A) level exams.
+The compulsory subjects are available at elementary (B) or higher (A) level exams.
 Certain higher-education institutions require the candidate to take certain or all compulsory subject exams at the A level.
-On the other hand, there are higher-education programmes requiring only the B level exams.
-In such cases, the candidate taking an exam in a certain subject on the A level is credited more points than a candidate taking the B level exam: 1 point of the A level exam is worth 1.6 points of the B level exam.
+On the other hand, there are higher-education programs requiring only the B level exams.
+In such cases, the candidate taking an exam in a certain subject on the A level is credited more points than a candidate taking the B level exam: 1 point on the A level exam is worth 1.6 points of the B level exam.